So you're looking to buy or refinance a home in Kansas City? Awesome! You're probably…

 Buying a home is exciting, but important factors could be the barrier between walking into your new home and signing another lease on your apartment.
 A home loan is a perfect example.
-When lenders are determining your home loan eligibility, they will look at a variety of factors that go toward your information such as your bank account and credit score.
+When mortgage lenders determine your home loan eligibility, they will look at a variety of factors that go toward your information such as your bank account and credit score.

 Whether you’re applying for a conventional home loan or a different type of home loan, you can be the first to see if you’re eligible for a home loan or not.

 If you see yourself living in a house for the next few years, read on and find out how to determine if you’re eligible for a home loan before a lender does.

 This is an important fact that all lenders will look for: are you already paying off a loan?